 I know that my business is at a point where it can’t grow anymore, or even sustain its current level, without me spending some money on outsourcing tasks to my team, but I am going to watching where that money is spent so I can make sure the things I’m outsourcing make the most sense and that my outsourcing money is being used wisely.

-I also know that part of the reason my income was down was because I took some extra time off in April to celebrate my birthday and to go on a “Girl’s Weekend” trip with two of my friends.
-You can see some of my pictures from the trip here.
-It was a blast and I definitely don’t regret taking that time off even though I spent more money and made less month while I was gone.
+I also know that part of the reason my income was down was that I took some extra time off in April to celebrate my birthday and to go on a “Girl’s Weekend” trip with two of my friends.
+It was a blast and I definitely don’t regret taking that time off even though I spent more money and made less money while I was gone.

 In April 2016 I earned $6,926.17 with my online business.

 VA/Blog Management Services – $4,207.42

 Writing – $2,318.75

 Bonuses, Tips, etc.- $0.00

 A few months ago, I started sharing my expenses with you too so you can get a better idea of how much I spend to keep my business going every month.